 This major federal education law provides both significant flexibility and opportunity to state and local education agencies.
 While early childhood education (ECE) has always been recognized by federal education law, ESSA “provides an open door for states to expand early learning opportunities.”
 (Unlocking ESSA’s Potential to Support Early Learning)

+Here you can find blogs by early childhood education scholars and researchers exploring key issues raised by ESSA and its implementation.
 Our goal is to inform educators and policymakers, as well as spark conversations about how best to enable every child to succeed under ESSA.
 We recommend accessing our Early Learning and ESSA page to find relevant and timely resources.
 Please share your feedback and ideas.